Docker-Sec/Docker-Security/Scenario-2/BrewingScenario2.md

        sudo docker version #for Docker client and Docker Engine sudo runc -v

 2. Start docker registry service and host two docker images (an app-server and a database) of a web-application that prints credit score when certain inputs are provided.
 Start the container for both of the images.
-The web application with an interface and a database (containing credit information) is up and running now.
+The web application with an interface and a database (containing credit information) is up and running now.  **[To be implemented...]**

-Time for the attack...

 ---